 - In the Contents pane, right-click the SoCalCriticalHabitat layer and click Properties .

-- On the Layer Properties dialog box, on the General tab, replace the default name with Southern California Critical Habitat.
+- On the Layer Properties dialog box, click the General tab.
+Rename the layer Southern California Critical Habitat.
 Click OK.

 The layer name is updated in the Contents pane.

 - On the Quick Access Toolbar, click Save .